Manireddy1508/homeassignment-StabilityAI-/REPORT.md

 To handle **billions of images/videos**, we recommend:

 1. **Distributed Compute**:
-   - Use Apache Spark or Ray for large-scale parallel processing.
+   - Use Apache Spark or Ray for large-scale parallel processing
-   - Containerize pipeline using Docker, orchestrated via Kubernetes or Vertex AI Pipelines.
+   - Containerize pipeline using Docker, orchestrated via Kubernetes or Vertex AI Pipelines
+   - For videos:
+     - Implement frame sampling strategies (e.g., 1 frame per second)
+     - Use video-specific processing clusters with GPU acceleration
+     - Deploy video decoding workers with hardware acceleration

 2. **Efficient Storage**:
-   - Store raw images in S3 or GCS.
+   - Store raw images in S3 or GCS
-   - Store metadata in compressed columnar formats (Parquet).
+   - Store metadata in compressed columnar formats (Parquet)
-   - Use vector DBs (e.g., Milvus) for CLIP embeddings.
+   - Use vector DBs (e.g., Milvus) for CLIP embeddings
+   - For videos:
+     - Store video chunks in distributed object storage
+     - Use video streaming formats (e.g., HLS, DASH)
+     - Implement tiered storage for hot/cold video data

 3. **Optimized Inference**:
-   - Convert YOLO and CLIP to ONNX for FP16 inference.
+   - Convert YOLO and CLIP to ONNX for FP16 inference
-   - Use GPU batch inference.
+   - Use GPU batch inference
-   - Cache repeated scene embeddings for multi-face frames.
+   - Cache repeated scene embeddings for multi-face frames
+   - For videos:
+     - Implement temporal consistency checks
+     - Use video-specific face tracking
+     - Batch process frames with temporal context

+4. **Video-Specific Optimizations**:
+   - Frame Selection:
+     - Skip similar consecutive frames
+     - Focus on frames with significant motion
+     - Use scene change detection
+   - Processing Pipeline:
+     - Parallel video decoding and processing
+     - GPU-accelerated video transcoding
+     - Distributed video metadata extraction
+   - Storage and Retrieval:
+     - Video chunking for efficient streaming
+     - Frame-level indexing for quick access
+     - Temporal metadata for scene navigation

 ---

 This setup allows high-precision filtering of human faces with transparent eyeglasses and can scale from local batches to billions of samples with minimal architectural changes.
+The system is designed to handle both static images and video content efficiently, with optimizations specific to each media type.